-These requirements describe what will be delivered as part of the Network Node Functional Specification version 2.0.
-The Network Nodes implementing the Functional Specification version 2.0 shall:
+These requirements describe what will be delivered as part of the Network Node Functional Specification version 2.1.
+The Network Nodes implementing the Functional Specification version 2.1 shall:

-Support all critical requirements for dataflows including the ability to "package" the relevant data using Extensible Markup Language (XML) schemas developed by Exchange Network partners.
+1. Support all critical requirements for data flows including the ability to "package" the relevant data using Extensible Markup Language (XML) schemas developed by Exchange Network partners.

 - 2. Support large payloads for data publishing. - 3.
-Use SOAP 1.2 and MTOM (Message Transmission Optimization Mechanism) for attachments.
+Use SOAP 1.2 and MTOM (Message Transmission Optimization Mechanism) for all request and response messages.
 Emerging industry standards will be used as consistently as possible in the application of these protocols. - 4.
-Implement, and be compliant with, security procedures identified in the Network Exchange Protocol version 2.0. - 5.
+Implement, and be compliant with, security procedures identified in the Network Exchange Protocol version 2.1. - 5.
 Have access to an SMTP server for Nodes implementing the NotificationURI and Recipient functionality.